 - Satan lights our way along the path of self-evolution, which we pursue by seeking ever-greater excellence in all of our affairs.

 - Self-evolution is fostered by the possession of zeal, wisdom, honor, empathy and perseverance, which Satan therefore encourages us to cultivate.

-- Insofar as the Herd’s fears, fads and fictions hold us back from self-evolution, Satan urges us to stand apart from the Herd.
+- Insofar as the herd’s fears, fads and fictions hold us back from self-evolution, Satan urges us to stand apart from the herd.

-The Third Key defines the virtues that serve the Satanist’s quest for personal excellence, and the vices which threaten it.
+The Third Key defines the virtues that support the Satanist’s quest for personal excellence, and the vices which threaten it.
 Its aim is not to preach morality, but to offer practical advice in the art of living well.
 This requires striking an intelligent balance between promoting self-reliance, and acknowledging the inherent interdependence of human beings.

 The Fourth Key